Evidence-Based Study Tips for College Students

 Retrieval Practice: Ditch the Highlighter and Quiz Yourself

-One of the most powerful learning tools at your disposal is “active retrieval”.
+One of the most powerful learning tools at your disposal is “active retrieval” (Dunlosky et al. 2013).
 As a computer scientist, you might think that recalling memory does not have any side effects.
-While this might be true for most digital systems (unless they use caching or log all requests), it is not true for human memory.
+While this might be true for most digital storage media (unless they use caching or log requests), it is not true for human memory.
 In fact, the act of retrieving information from human memory makes that information much easier to access in the future (Roediger and Karpicke 2006).
 The more often you try to recall information, the easier it becomes to retrieve it in the future.
 A single, simple quiz after reading a text produces better learning and remembering than reading the text multiple times.
-Passively re-consuming the material does not have a similar effect as active retrieval.
-Additionally, while simultaneously reinforcing this memory to move it towards more durable storage, retrieval practice also tells you exactly what you know and what you don’t (Brown et al. 2014).
+Passively re-consuming the material does not have a similar effect as active retrieval (Brown et al. 2014).
+You have to recall the answers yourself, without looking at the material.
+Additionally, while simultaneously reinforcing this memory to move it towards more durable storage, retrieval practice also tells you exactly what you know and what you don’t.
+Also consider that study methods in which you produce an answer yourself, even if it’s purely recall, is more effective than if you just need to recognize a correct answer.
+For example, flash cards and open-ended questions are often more effective than multiple choice questions, because you have to produce the entire answer yourself rather than just identifying answers are correct or incorrect.

 • Actionable Advice: Instead of rereading your notes, lecture slides, or books, put them away and try to write out everything you can remember from the lecture.
-Create flashcards to quizz yourself on important concepts.
+Create flashcards to quiz yourself on important concepts.
 Treat practice tests as real tests, forcing yourself to generate the answers without notes rather than just looking at them and nodding.
 Write a summary of each lecture at the end purely relying on your own memory.
 Right before the next lecture, recall what you’ve learned in the previous lecture, again purely from your own memory.
 Use your own memory as often as possible while relying as little as possible on external resources.
+Favor active production and recall over pure recognition of correct answers.

 Spaced Practice: Space Out Your Study Sessions

 Cramming all your studying into one massive session might help you pass the mid-term the next day, but that knowledge will melt away for the final.
 Massed practice feels very productive in the moment, but it actively harms long-term retention.
-To build durable memory, you must space out your practice (Cepeda et al. 2006).
-Studying a little bit every week is much more effective than studying the sum of each individual study session in one single night.
+To build durable memory, you must space out your practice (Cepeda et al. 2006; Dunlosky et al. 2013).
+Studying a little bit every week is much more effective than studying for the cumulative duration of these individual study sessions within one single day.
 Spacing allows time for your memories to consolidate—a process where memory traces are stabilized, given meaning, and connected to prior knowledge (Brown et al. 2014).
-A study session is more effective after you started to forget a little bit of the material (Brown et al. 2014).
+A study session is more effective after you start to forget a little bit of the material (Brown et al. 2014).
 Repeating this process of incrementally studying the same material over increasing intervals of time is one of the most effective ways to build durable memory, because it feels more effortful and signals to your brain that the information is important and needs to be retained long-term (Brown et al. 2014).

-• Computer Science Examples: If your class has a project that is due at the end of the term, do not follow the tempation to do most of the work in the last few weeks.
-Continously apply the techniques taught in the course every week and make incremental progress.
-If your course covered more theoretical comcepts, periodically revisit older concepts.
-For example, if you learned about Big-O notation in week one, test yourself on it again in week four, even if it not on the homework.
+• Computer Science Examples: If your class has a project that is due at the end of the term, do not follow the temptation to do most of the work in the last few weeks.
+Continuously apply the techniques taught in the course every week and make incremental progress.
+If your course covered more theoretical concepts, periodically revisit older concepts.
+For example, if you learned about Big-O notation in week one, test yourself on it again in week four, even if it is not on the homework.
 The effort to retrieve older concepts ensures they stay accessible.

 Interleaving: Mix Up Your Problem Types